Is Lille (France) Worth Visiting? Yes, It’s Fab! Here’s Why

 In the northernmost part of France, Lille is often overlooked in favor of its more famous neighbors, Paris and Brussels.
 So, you might be wondering, “Is Lille worth a visit?”
 The short answer is: Definitely!

-Here’s why Lille could be your next favorite destination for a sneaky solo trip, girls' weekend away, or a romantic retreat.
+Read on for five reasons why Lille could be your next favorite destination for an awesome solo trip, girls' weekend away, or romantic getaway.

 01—